grafana/developer-advocacy/projects/Grafana Office Hours/GOH 10 - Grafana Play.md

 	- Who are you?
 	- What do you do?
 	- How long have you been using Grafana/other project?
+- Ways to troubleshoot Grafana dashboards
+	- JSON blob
+	- Grafana Cloud account + screenshots
+	- Grafana Play
+- Who is Grafana Play for?
+	- play.grafana.org
+	- Developers
+	- People who need to troubleshoot
+	- Beginners who just want to poke around
 - What is Grafana Play?
+	- a way to show the Grafana stack in action
 	- Dashboards and visualizations
 	- Data sources
 		- Graphite